dkwasny/AnsibleConfig/README.md

     vagrant up --provider virtualbox
 Only the Virtualbox provider will get the correct memory and CPU VM settings.

+**The [Vagrantfile](Vagrantfile) is configured for hosts with 32GB memory.**
+You may need to make local modifications to the Vagrant file for your system.

 Retrieve RPM Files
 ------------------
 There are files in the repo with a suffix of **.goeshere**.